nealef/docker/ulboracms/README.md

 ### Running

-To run with the mongodb located in /var/local/mongodb/data and listening on any interface:
+To run with the mongodb located in /var/local/mongodb/data and listening on any interface.
+The mongodb ports are exposed including the REST interface.
+UlboraCMS will listen on port 8080:

 ```docker run --rm -t -i -v /var/local/mongodb/data:/mongodb/data -p 27017:27017 -p 28017:28017 -p 8080:8080 -e ULBORACMS_IP=0.0.0.0 ulboracms-s390x```